Buttery Crisp Cornmeal Waffles

 Cornmeal Waffles

-Crispy, fluffy, and packed with cornmeal crunch—these overnight waffles bring bold flavor and perfect texture to sweet or savory toppings!
+Crispy, fluffy, and packed with crunch—these overnight cornmeal waffles bring a bold flavor and perfect texture that goes perfectly with sweet or savory toppings like maple syrup or fried chicken!

 Prep: 20 minutes